wp-plugins/wpstorecart/readme.txt

 == Changelog ==

+= 3.4.2 =
+* Fixed: Corrected an issue with [wpstorecart display="categories" thecategory="2"] displaying all categories instead

 = 3.4.1 =
 * Fixed: Patched an issue that affected users who forced PHP notices to display that prevented from successful purchased emails from sending
-* Fixed: Patched an issue where the shipping tab on the Edit Products admin page was missing
+* Fixed: Patched an issue where the shipping tab on the Edit Products admin page was missing.

 = 3.4.0 =
 * Updated: Due to popular demand, categories shortcode and frontpage settings now work the same as they used to in wpStoreCart 2.x